Optimal Attention Temperature Improves the Robustness of In-Context Learning under Distribution Shift in High Dimensions¶

 Related Work & Insights¶

-- vs Veličković et al. (2025) adaptive temperature: They propose adaptive temperature during training; this work focuses on closed-form optimal temperature at inference, which can serve as a post-hoc correction for their method.
+- vs. Veličković et al. (2025): While they propose adaptive temperature during training, this paper focuses on optimal inference-time temperature as a post-hoc correction.

 Rating¶

-- Experimental Thoroughness: ⭐⭐⭐ Includes both synthetic and LLM QA experiments, but LLM models are somewhat outdated and coverage is narrow.
+- Experimental Thoroughness: ⭐⭐⭐ Good mix of synthetic and LLM experiments, though model coverage is somewhat dated.

-- Value: ⭐⭐⭐⭐ Provides a simple, deployable inference-time tool for ICL robustness.
+- Value: ⭐⭐⭐⭐ Provides a simple, deployable inference-time tool for improving ICL robustness.